 Sankt Eriksgatan 67, 113 32 Stockholm

 This place is worth visiting just to witness its incredible interior, designed by Spanish designer Lázaro Rosa-Violán.
-A mix of antique furniture and raw industrial edge, it’s one of the finest restaurants in Stockholm.
+A mix of antique furniture and raw industrial edge, it’s easily one of the best places to eat in Stockholm.
 Sat within a four-storey town house, diners can enjoy a real eclectic mix of food, including Peruvian chicken and grilled fillet of arctic char.
 A little pricey, but worth it.

 Norrlandsgatan 24, 111 43 Stockholm

-This place was so good that we visited 3 times!
+This place was so good that we visited three times.
 Located in the neighbourhood of Sofo, the Urban Deli is a restaurant, bar, deli and (healthy) grocery store, all wrapped up in one.
 It definitely channels a distinctly New York vibe.
-We had two brilliant breakfasts here, based on a pay-as-you-go-scheme; providing us with unlimited access to Lingonberry jam (always important!) and boiled eggs.
+We had two brilliant breakfasts here, based on a pay-as-you-go-scheme; providing us with unlimited access to Lingonberry jam (always important) and boiled eggs.
 Tempted by the pretty fairy lights and buzzing evening crowd, we also had a delicious dinner here, created from fresh local ingredients.
 Be warned, this place is hugely popular, so book ahead.

 Nytorget 4, 116 40 Stockholm

 What’s a trip to Sweden without meatballs washed down with some traditional Aquavit?
 That was exactly our thought as we visited this traditional Swedish restaurant, established in 1733.
 After gaining its name from a local pelican who nested nearby, the restaurant is situated within a vast, wooden building, with high ceilings and a beer-hall feel.
 Offering delicious traditional Swedish food, Pelikan prides itself on its ability to serve up ‘plain food’ at its very best.
+As a result, it is regularly listed as one of the best places to eat in Stockholm.
 Here you can gorge on meatballs and gravy, pickled fish, roasted reindeer and fried salted bacon to your heart’s content (or as far as your budget allows).